A Student’s Guide to Clearing

 How to apply to Falmouth through Clearing

-If you decide Falmouth is the place for you call us on +44(0)1326 213730.
+If you decide Falmouth is the place for you can call us.
 One of our friendly team will discuss your Clearing application and confirm exactly what you need to do to apply.
 You will also be given a dedicated point of contact in our Applicant Services Team who will support you through the process, right up until you join us in September!

 You may be asked to submit an online portfolio or performance if your course requires it.
 You may also have a mini-interview with an academic member of staff, who'll ask some questions to learn more about you and why you're interested in the course.
 These are really straightforward and nothing to worry about and we can give you all the advice and information you need in advance.